- HOVER OVER PHOTOS -

 You have selected the home that you and your family are going to enjoy living in.
 But wait.
 You don't know all you need to about the home.
 Read this home inspection overview - why you want one.

-So you are now convinced you want a home inspection, but you want to know who to use.
+So you are now convinced to want a home inspection, but you want to know who to use.
 Which home inspector to choose? is a quick list of suggested questions to ask a home inspector before hiring them to inspect your home during the inspection period.
 Request a list of Home Inspectors I work with who have received high praise by past clients.

 Prior to making an offer on a home or during your home inspection period, be sure to check the Arizona Sex Offenders directory.